microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 reason it's necessary for a caller to catch an exception from an API, call that out with an explanation either here or in the Examples -->
 ### Syntax Details and Corner Cases
-The new succinct syntax is formed by assigning a read-only collection-typed property to a collection of values.
+The new succinct syntax is formed by assigning a collection-type property to a collection of values.
 This collection of values is encased between a set of double quotes.
 String values, as well as any other more complex type that may require commas within it (i.e. Point objects, sets), are encased between a set of single quotes.
 This ensures that string values may contain commas, and Points, sets, or any other kind of nested collection object may be supported.
 To use a single quote within a complex value that is encased in single quotes (i.e., to put a single quote or apostrophe inside of a string value), the HTML entity (&apos;) should be used to escape that character.

 ### Other Use Cases for Succinct Syntax
 The succinct syntax was created with the goal of making Grid more intuitive.
-However, this new syntax will be implemented as a language feature and work properly for any read-only collection-typed property.
+However, this new syntax will be implemented as a language feature and work properly for any collection-type property.
 The current syntaxes will still be functional for all other scenarios, as it will be with Grid.
 Examples of some of these scenarios include, but are not limited to:
 #### CalendarView
 Current Syntax to populate SelectedDates collection:
 ```xml